- Written by Dr.Mehmet Demircioglu

 Finasteride and dutasteride reduce 5 alpha reductase activity.
 In hair restoration, we discuss them because they reduce DHT activity and may protect vulnerable native hair.
 Donation services look at a different risk.
 Donated blood might be given to someone who is pregnant, so these medicines are handled cautiously because of fetal development concerns.

 This does not mean FUE becomes unsafe because you take finasteride.
 It means the blood service may not accept your donation until its waiting period has passed.
 Dutasteride often creates a longer deferral issue than finasteride because it stays in the body much longer.
-The practical distinction matters.
-Donation eligibility belongs to the blood service.
-The medication decision for FUE belongs inside your hair loss plan.
+The donation center decides whether your blood can be used.
+The hair plan decides whether changing medication is wise for your native hair.

 For the medication side, finasteride before or after a hair transplant and dutasteride versus finasteride after hair transplant matter more than donation eligibility alone.
 For blood donation, the narrow issue is whether you are eligible to give blood and whether stopping treatment creates a bigger hair planning problem than you expected.